sypets/cal2calendarize/README.rst

 *  not possible to fully map the views (switchableControllerActions)

 *  cal has more category modes, calendarize has only use categories or no categories

+*  not all configuration is considered and migrated

+*  in cal, it is possible to select a "calendar".
+This is ignored.

+*  in cal, the categories can be selected in the FlexFrom **and** in the tab "Categories".
+For migrating, we ignore the categories set in the tab.
+We only consider the categories selected in the flexform.

 Mapping
 =======